Avyrra/Extended-Typography-Styles/README.md

 - **Additional options:** Maybe I'll sort them, maybe I won't
   - Link Underline Toggle
   - Highlight Appearance Settings
+  - Text Rendering
+    - Rendering Method: Auto, Optimize for Speed, Optimize for Legibility, and Geometric Precision.
+Noticable effect with some fonts.
+Less noticable with others.
+    - Smoothing Method: Tends to get filtered through your OS renderer.
+Saw extremely minor changes with windows.
+Zero changes with linux.
+Have not yet tested with Mac, or Mobile Devices

 ### Note
 Parameter defaults and limitations are set by me.
 If the limitations are too restrictive for your tastes, you can edit them via the css file.